cincibrainlab/datascience/content/post/converting-a-large-analysis-project-to-a-reproducible-research-framework-part-2/index.md

 For example, you might have a spreadsheet that contains clinical values and group assignments.
 This spreadsheet is an original asset that does not have a dependency.
 When you reference a Makefile, let's call it '`group_assignments.csv`', it must exist in your source folder to avoid getting an error.

-On the other hand, you might have to wrangle your group_assignments.csv to readable group labels and exclude certain subjects.
+On the other hand, you might want to wrangle your `group_assignments.csv` to change group labels and exclude certain subjects.
 In this case, you may opt to create a new file in the Build folder named "`validated_group_assigments.csv`'.
 Subsequent scripts will look for this file (rather than the original) so instructions on how to create ''`validated_group_assigments.csv`" from "`group_assigments.csv`" must be specified in the Makefile.
 It is also good practice as your original source files remain untouched.

 ### Start with data models, then move on to tables and figures